marcoalopez/OUTCROPproject/website_source.md

-## Team
+## Core team

 <img src="https://github.com/marcoalopez/OUTCROPproject/blob/main/figures/Marco.jpg?raw=true" align=left style="zoom:67%;" />

 **Marco A. Lopez-Sanchez** (PhD in Geology, 2013, Oviedo) is a fixed-term hired researcher at the Department of Geology of the University of Oviedo.
-He has five years of postdoctoral experience, four of which have been in the *Manteau et Interfaces* research group at Geosciences Montpellier (France) as a CNRS researcher including an MSCA-COFUND grant.
+He has six years of postdoctoral experience, four of which have been in the *Manteau et Interfaces* research group at Geosciences Montpellier (France) as a CNRS researcher including an MSCA-COFUND grant.
 Marco is an expert in microstructure and texture (CPO) analysis of solid materials (rocks, minerals, alloys) using Electron Backscatter Diffraction (EBSD), image analysis, and digital image correlation (DIC) techniques, the development of _in situ_ and _ex situ_ experimental methods, and modelling rock elastic properties (e.g. seismic wave speeds and anisotropy).
 He also has extensive experience in programming (Python, Matlab) and code development for data analysis (https://github.com/marcoalopez).
 By 2022, he begins a new stage in his career as a researcher in Spain to develop the project OUTCROP as principal investigator.

 **Personal website**: https://marcoalopez.github.io/